chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 ## 5 The non-stationary camera

-### 5.1 Basic frame of reference transformation
+### 5.1 The motivation

+Up until this point the camera has been stationary (by which we mean stationary in the BL coordinates).
+But it's of course more general to let the camera move in any arbitrary way.
+This also introduces *relativistic_aberration* and *redshift*/*blueshift*, which we'll go into detail on in a bit.
+So in addition to just being more general, having a moving camera also induces very interesting visual effects.
+This more general setup will also very easily allow us to put the camera on a geodesic by just solving the geodesic equation for the camera (keeping in mind that the camera is of course massive, so $\mu = -1$).
+But before we get into the details on how we do this we should discuss the concept of a *ZAMO* and the *ergosphere*.

-### 5.3 The ZAMO and ergosphere
+### 5.2 The ZAMO and ergosphere

+In GR we can find quantities which are conserved along geodesics by using the concept of \textit{Killing vectors} (note that this section is inspired by \cite{carroll}).
+These are vectors $K^\mu$ such that $K_\mu p^\mu$ is conserved along a geodesic.
 One of the Killing vectors of the Kerr metric is the following

 $$
 \begin{equation}